-|“For there are no pangs (chartzubot) concerning their death; and their health (ulam) is sound.”
-(Ps.
-73:4)|
+“There are no pangs (חרצובות) about their death; and their health (אולם) is sound.”
+(Psalms 73:4)

-“Not only do the wicked fail to tremble and grieve before the day of death, but their hearts are as firm as an edifice (ulam).”
+“Not only do the wicked fail to tremble and grieve regarding the day of death, but their hearts are as steady as an edifice (אולם).”
 (Shabbat 31b)

-Not only do they refuse to consider the implications of death, but “their hearts are as firm as an edifice.”
-Their hearts are numb and unfeeling, like concrete slabs of an inert building, oblivious to the harm they cause.
-With a blind arrogance, they live their self-centered, materialistic lives without a thought as to the implications of their actions.
+Not only do they refuse to consider the implications of death, but “their hearts are as steady as an edifice.”
+Their hearts are numb and unfeeling, like the concrete slabs of an inert building, oblivious to the harm they cause.
+With a blind arrogance, they live their self-centered lives without considering the implications of their actions.

-“God wanted to purify Israel, so He gave them Torah and commandments in abundance, as it says: “God desires for [Israel’s] righteousness, so He made the Torah great and glorious” (Isaiah 42:21).
+“God wanted to purify Israel, so He gave them Torah and commandments in abundance, as it says: ‘God seeks [Israel’s] righteousness, so He made the Torah great and glorious'” (Isaiah 42:21).
 (Makkot 23b)

-(Adapted from Ein Eyah vol. III, Shabbat II:177-178)
+(Adapted from Ein Eyah vol. III, 177-178)